 Key Takeaways

-Shell has agreed to buy Canadian shale producer ARC Resources for $16.4 billion, marking its largest acquisition since buying BG Group a decade ago.
-The deal includes $13.6 billion in cash and shares and taking on ARC’s $2.8 billion debt.
+Shell has agreed to acquire ARC Resources for $16.4 billion, marking its largest acquisition since buying BG Group a decade ago.
+This deal includes $13.6 billion in cash and shares and taking on ARC’s $2.8 billion debt.

 The acquisition will add approximately 370,000 barrels of oil equivalent per day to Shell's production, boosting its output growth target from 1% to 4%.
 According to Reuters, the deal is expected to generate double-digit returns and boost free cash flow per share from 2027.
 ARC Resources primarily produces gas and condensate in the Montney shale basin in British Columbia and Alberta.